Prostitution in Italy: Scope

 The bill is framed as an amendment to the Legge Merlin of 20 February 1958, No 75 by providing for penalties for the act of prostitution, solicitation, or availing oneself of sexual services in a place open to the public (Art.
 1).
 Article 2 amends article 600 bis of the penal code to provide penalties for recruiting, inducing, promoting, using, managing, organizing, controlling, or profiting from the sexual services of a person under 18, or for those promising any kind reward for a sexual act with a person between 14 and 18.
 It also provides for repatriation of foreign minors engaging in prostitution.
 Article 3 deals with organized crime, penalizing conspiracy to exploit prostitution via article 416 of the penal code.
 Article 4 provides no new resources and repeals article 5 of the Legge Merlin, which it replaces, prohibiting libertinaggio (solicitation constituting offence or harassment) subject to up to 15 days imprisonment.

 Legislative history

 The bill (S.1079) was introduced into the Senate, where it has been debated in committee in conjunction with a group of related bills (19 March 2009).
 In interviews with Gente and Panorama, Carfagna stated that she was declaring war on prostitution and criticised opponents who proposed quartieri a luci rosse (red light districts).
-It remains firmly on the agenda of the Berlusconi government, despite the sex work scandals that continue to be associated with him.
+It remains firmly on the agenda of the Berlusconi government, despite the prostitution scandals that continue to be associated with him.
 This has been achieved by packaging anti-prostitution measures into security packages, frustrated by the slow passage of the actual legislation.
 As with previous attempts this has attracted much criticism.